Smarter Monte Carlo

 Using the wrong spending target makes no sense.
 And it is unrealistic to assume you will blindly maintain your spending target regardless of how your investments perform.

-In the end, old-school Monte Carlo measures the chances you won't run out of money in spite of rigidly spending the same amount year after year.
+In the end, old-school Monte Carlo risk analysis measures the chances you won't run out of money in spite of rigidly spending the same amount year after year.

 MaxiFi takes a smarter approach.